garth-c/regression/README.md

 ------------------------------------------------------------------------------------

 # compare the regression models

+To evaluate and compare the predictive power across the Multivariate, Gamma, and Poisson models, I utilized the **Coefficient of Determination ($R^2$):**

+$$R^2 = 1 - \frac{SS_{res}}{SS_{tot}}$$

+This provides a standardized metric to determine how much of the variance in insurance charges is successfully explained by our predictors.

 One way to compare the models is to determine the common predictors between the model choices and then put the heaviest emphasis on the predictors from the model that best explains the data.
 All of this is compiled and put into the table below.
 In the significant predictors row, the common significant predictors are color coded between the models.
 As can be seen all models produced almost the same list of significant predictors.
 These predictors are almost the same as the Boruta output.
-The model with the best R^2 score is the multivarite OLS model.
+The model with the best R² score is the multivarite OLS model.
 Since all three models produced mostly the same results, and this is also consistent with the Boruta output, it is reasonable to use these predictors to inform the non exploratory model building process.
 The summary table is shown below.

 <img width="200" alt="image" src="https://github.com/garth-c/regression/assets/138831938/d0f3d2eb-03cc-4831-b08e-da286557e434">